RalphMao/RalphMao.github.io/_posts/2024-05-26-ML-software-system.md

 System design operates on shifting foundations, where the optimal trade-off between physical constraints, model architecture, and applications continuously evolves.
 Today's optimal solutions may become tomorrow's bottlenecks.
 Prior to the LLM era, a 2-layer abstraction (kernel and graph layers) sufficiently captured most ML workloads.
 Nowadays, with the emergence of new training paradigms and application ecosystems, we may soon the need for additional software layers beyond the 3-layer framework presented here.

+> **Acknowledgement**: This blog has been revised based on feedbacks from Julien Demouth, Song Han and June Yang.

 ## Additional References